-Named Driver Insurance Explained
+How Does Named Driver Insurance Work?

-Whether your son or daughter is learning to drive or you need to be insured on a partner’s car for occasional use, there are various circumstances under which named driver insurance is the perfect policy for certain drivers in the UK.
+Whether your son or daughter is learning to drive or you need to be insured on a partner’s car for occasional use, there are many circumstances under which named driver insurance is the perfect policy for certain drivers in the UK.

-Named driver insurance – also known as additional driver insurance – is a type of cover that drivers get when they are added to a different person’s existing policy as a secondary user of their vehicle.
+Named driver car insurance – also known as additional driver insurance – is a type of cover that drivers get when they are added to a different person’s existing policy as a secondary user of their vehicle.

-Main driver: the person who uses the car most frequently and is the main policyholder
+Main driver: the person who uses the car most frequently and is the main policyholder.

 In almost all cases, the named driver that’s added to a policy will receive the same level of cover as the main driver; for example, if you add a named driver to your fully comprehensive policy, they will also benefit from fully comprehensive cover whilst driving the insured car.

 Always check this with your provider before adding a named driver though because, although it’s rare, some companies may not offer the same level of cover for both drivers as standard.

 Read our full guide to the different types of car insurance in the UK for more information.